Oracular Programming: A Modular Foundation for Building LLM-Enabled Software: Advanced Search for Loop Invariant Discovery

-\paragraph{Tuning of the abduction-based agent} Parameters for our abduction-based agent were chosen as follows.
+The policy parameters (Figure~\ref{fig:inv-saturation-policy}) of our abduction-based agent were chosen as follows.
 Both temperatures of $1.5$ and $1.7$ were tried (a high temperature is clearly desirable since this agent relies on generating a lot of diverse candidates).
-The \code{num\_completion} parameter was set to 8, aiming to balance the cost of LLM input and output tokens.
-The \code{max\_rollout\_depth} parameter was set to 3 (performing more than 2 nested abduction steps seems unnecessary for single-loop invariant generation).
+The \code{num\_suggestion\_completions} parameter was set to 8, aiming to balance the cost of LLM input and output tokens.
+In addition, the \code{max\_abduction\_depth} parameter was set to 2 (performing more than 2 nested abduction steps seems unnecessary for single-loop invariant generation).
 Finally, values of 4 and 8 were tried for the \code{max\_requests\_per\_attempt} parameter (i.e., the frequency at which all established facts are forgotten).